bendrucker/browser-store/readme.md

 > Async browser storage with Node fallback

-Uses local storage, then session storage.
-If neither are available, browser-store throws an exception.
+Uses local storage, then session storage, then an in-memory store if neither are available.

 ## Install